 This review of local government is the first in 25 years.
 In that period, over 90 amending acts have resulted in hundreds of changes to the Local Government Act 1989.
 The review responds to calls from the local government sector and the community for a new Act.

-The Local Government Act Review discussion paper, Act for the Future starts an important dialogue between the sector, the community and the Victorian Government as we begin to examine all aspects of the Act.
+The Local Government Act Review discussion paper and directions paper, Act for the Future, started an important dialogue between the sector, the community and the Victorian Government as we begin to examine all aspects of the Act.

 Have your say